2500 vibronic eigenstates of the NO$_3$ radical: Results and discussion

 The bond dimensions used for re-fitting the PES as MPOs ($D=600$ and $D=1,800$) are extremely large for 6-dimensional PESs.
 Using weights in the least-square MPO fit can reduce the required basis size/bond dimension in related fitting methods.\cite{Product1996jackle} Here, weights did not reduce the required bond dimension.
 This might be explained by the importance of large-energy regions on one electronic state due to the large diabatic couplings as well as the fact that low-energy regions can have large couplings.
 We also tried other fitting methods such as ``potfit'' or canonical decompositions, which recently have been generalized to diabatic PESs,\cite{Representation2022han} but found that MPOs provide the most straightforward and accurate refits.
 The $D=600$ MPO representation of the lowest diabatic PES has a root-mean-square deviation to the fitted PES (RMSD) of $\unit[21]{\icm}$ whereas the couplings and excited states have a maximal RMSD of $\unit[62]{\icm}$.
 The RMSD for the $D=1,800$ MPO are $\unit[16]{\icm}$ for the ground state and up to $\unit[25]{\icm}$ for the excited states and couplings.
 Note that these RMSDs reflect the mean accuracy of the PES along the complete configuration space covered.
 Typically, the eigenstate observables are much more accurate than the RMSD of the PES.\cite{Stateresolved2022larsson} However, degeneracies of high-energy states are better described by MPOs with larger bond dimension.

-To estimate the error of the MPO approximation of the potential energy operator, we have checked the energy error of the first 500 and the last 160 states using the DP-DVR method by converting our TTNS state to a DP-DVR state.
-This approximates the wavefunction but uses the exact PES without MPO fit.
-The DP-DVR energy differs mostly by up to $\unit[2]{\icm}$ to the TTNS-MPO energy, with maximal errors reaching $\sim\unit[3.0]{\icm}$ for the lowest 500 states and $\sim\unit[3.6]{\icm}$ for the highest 160 states.
-This shows that the error only modestly increase with excitation energy.
+To estimate the error of the MPO approximation of the potential energy operator, we have checked the energy error of the first 500 and the last 160 states using the DP-DVR method by converting our TTNS state to a DP-DVR state and computing the DP-DVR energy using the exact PES without MPO fit; see \autoref{sec:setup} for more details.
+The DP-DVR energies differ mostly by up to $\unit[2]{\icm}$ to the TTNS-MPO energy, with maximal errors reaching $\sim\unit[3.0]{\icm}$ for the lowest 500 states and $\sim\unit[3.6]{\icm}$ for the highest 160 states.
+This shows that the error only modestly increases with excitation energy.
 Note that the approximate DP-DVR energies are converged to $\precsim~\unit[2]{\icm}$, indicating that the actual error of our TTNS-MPO energies often are much smaller than $\unit[2]{\icm}$.
 This accuracy is more than sufficient and much higher than the accuracy of the underlying artificial-neural-network-based PES.